An Introduction to Geometric Topology: Laminations

 \subsection{A projection}

-The reader has certainly noted that the coordinates that yield the homeomorphisms $\Teich(S_g) \cong \matR^{6g-6}$ and $\partial \Teich(S_g)\cong S^{6g-7}$ are quite similar: they both depend on a pants decomposition $\mu$ plus some additional marking, and every curve of the pants decomposition contributes roughly with two parameters, a ``length'' and a ``twist''.
+The reader has probably noted that the coordinates that yield the homeomorphisms $\Teich(S_g) \cong \matR^{6g-6}$ and $\partial \Teich(S_g)\cong S^{6g-7}$ are quite similar: they both depend on a pants decomposition $\mu$ plus some additional marking, and every curve of the pants decomposition contributes roughly with two parameters, a ``length'' and a ``twist''.
 It would now be reasonable to expect that both these coordinates merge nicely to give a global homeomorphism $\overline{\Teich(S_g)} \cong D^{6g-6}$, but this is unfortunately not the case.

-The proof that $\overline{\Teich(S_g)}$ is homeomorphic to $D^{6g-6}$ is deceptively indirect.
+The proof that $\overline{\Teich(S_g)}$ is homeomorphic to $D^{6g-6}$ is disappointingly indirect.
 We first prove that $\overline{\Teich(S_g)}$ is a topological manifold with boundary, by constructing some charts.
 To construct a chart, we first build a map

 that depends only on a fixed pants decomposition $\mu$.
-For a given $m\in\Teich(S_g)$, we construct a measured geodesic lamination $q(m)$ as follows.
+For a given hyperbolic metric $m\in\Teich(S_g)$, we construct a measured geodesic lamination $q(m)$ as follows.
 We straighten $\mu$ to its geodesic representative (with respect to $m$), and we consider separately each geodesic pair of pants $P$ of the decomposition.
 We first show that $P$ has a natural partial foliation, that depends only on its metric, whose leaves are not geodesics.
 We then glue these partial foliations to get a partial foliation on $S_g$, and then straighten it to a geodesic lamination $q(m)$.